chainguard-dev/malcontent/README.md

 ## Features

-- Tuned for UNIX platforms, but runs anywhere
 - Analyzes binaries from any architecture - arm64, amd64, riscv, ppc64, sparc64
-- Analyzes scripting languages such as bash, PHP, Perl, Ruby, NodeJS, and Python
+- Supports scripting languages such as bash, PHP, Perl, Ruby, NodeJS, and Python
-- 12,000+ rules - everything from ioctl access to malware detection
+- 13,000+ rules, for detecting everything from ioctl access to malware
-- Integrates [YARA forge](https://yarahq.github.io/), which includes rules by Avast, Elastic, FireEye, Google, Mandiant, Nextron, ReversingLabs and more.
+- Integrates [YARA forge](https://yarahq.github.io/), with rules by Avast, Elastic, FireEye, Google, Mandiant, Nextron, and more.
 - Diff-friendly JSON output to detect when capabilities change over time
 - CI/CD friendly

 ## Shortcomings

 - This tool is in early development with unstable output
 - Does not attempt to process archive files (jar, zip, apk)

-- It's slow! (~5 seconds per binary)
+- Minimal rule support for Windows executables (help wanted!)

 ## Installation

 ```shell
 go install github.com/chainguard-dev/bincapz@latest
 ```

 ## Usage